Welcome to today's edition of the Rush 24-7 podcast.

 What I say goes here in terms of what we talk about Monday through Thursday.

-But on Friday, they're all that out.
+But on Friday, they're all let out.

-Whatever you want to talk about's okay.
+Whatever you want to talk about is okay.

 I shed the clothing of the benevolent dictator and become essentially your slave.

-This is the U.S. Court of Appeals for the DC circuit.
+This is the U.S. Court of Appeals for the D.C.
+Circuit.

 It said that Obama did not have the power to make recess appointments earlier this year to the NLRB.

-The Senate was not in in in recess.
+The Senate was not in recess.

 I'll never forget this.

-The Senate wasn't in recess, and he made recess appointments.
+The Senate wasn't in recess and he made recess appointments.

-I mean there was here, because the Constitution's revered here on this program, but out there in the hinterlands, it was well, so what?
+I mean, there was here because the Constitution's revered here on this program, but out there in the hinterlands, it was, well, so what?

 Obama was elected.